National League Rules

 - The visiting team shall be responsible for operating the score board.

 7. Runners -- Courtesy Runner for Catcher

-- If the catcher for the next half inning is on base and there are (a) two (2) outs or (b) 2 runs in the first three(3) innings, or 4 runs in the 4th 5th or 6th inning, the catcher must be replaced with a courtesy runner (the player that made the last out).
+- If the catcher for the next half inning is on base and there are two (2) outs or the hitting team may only score one more run in the inning per the applicable run limit, the catcher must be replaced with a courtesy runner (the player that made the last out).

 8. Mandatory Play Rules